auioc/arnicalib-mcmod/README.md

 If you do not want to or can not use the GitHub Packages:

-1. Download the mod jar and forgelib jar of the version you want from [Releases](https://github.com/WakelessSloth56/arnicalib-mcmod/releases), then put them into `libs` folder.
+1. Download the forgelib jar of the version you want from [Releases](https://github.com/WakelessSloth56/arnicalib-mcmod/releases), then put them into `libs` folder.

 2. Add the following to your `build.gradle`:

     ```groovy
     dependencies {
-        compileOnly files("libs/arnicalib-<VERSION>-forgelib.jar")
+        implementation files("libs/arnicalib-<VERSION>-forgelib.jar")
-        runtimeOnly files("libs/arnicalib-<VERSION>-deobf.jar")
     }
     ```